amine-souissi0/documentaion/README.md

 Agent authorization required multiple attempts due to network latency with Calico.

 Conclusion
-TeamCity is successfully deployed on the Kubernetes cluster as of 11:56 AM +08, July 16, 2025, with a configured agent and accessible UI via SSH tunneling.
+TeamCity is successfully deployed on the Kubernetes cluster as of 11:55 AM +08, Thursday, July 17, 2025, with a configured agent and accessible UI via SSH tunneling.
 The automated reverse tunnel ensures consistent Flask app access, providing a robust CI/CD foundation for the CGSS Shift Management project.
 🛠 Deploy Flask App with TeamCity
 Deploy Flask App Using TeamCity on Kubernetes for CGSS Shift Management Purpose